-- 34. Slide the TOP of the remaining mast section-1 out over edge of work surface and remove the bolts attaching the anchor blocks of the two (2) chain assemblies to mast section-1.
-Remove chain assemblies from mast and lay aside. - 35.
-Remove the hydraulic lift cylinder from it's mount attached to mast section-1, if necessary. - Remove slide pads and shims from mast section-1, is necessary.
+- 23. Slide the TOP of the remaining mast section-1 out over edge of work surface and remove the bolts attaching the anchor blocks of the two (2) chain assemblies to mast section-1.
+Remove chain assemblies from mast and lay aside. - 24.
+Remove slide pads and shims from mast section-1, is necessary.